InnoSWP/01-CVParser/README.md

 8) Adaptive design for screen with different sizes(from 13' to 30')
 9) Ability to export one or more JSON at once
 10) Uploading PDFs file by file
+11) Searching by labels and mathes

+# Frameworks or technology

+We use the Flutter Web for our project.
+Also we write some backend on Jango for mock API

+# Liseince

+TBD

 # Contacts